-- Make the salsa from avocado, tomatoes, lime juice, olive oil and fresh cilantro.
+- Make the salsa from avocado, tomatoes, lime juice, olive oil, and fresh cilantro.
 Salt and pepper to taste.

-- Serve beef filling in a tortilla, with shredded cheese, salsa and shredded leafy greens.
+- Serve beef filling in a tortilla, with shredded cheese, salsa, and shredded leafy greens.

-Bring the ground beef out of the refrigerator a while before frying.
+Bring the ground beef out of the refrigerator before frying.
 Cold ground beef will cool down the frying pan and the ground beef will be boiled and not fried.
 The latter tastes a lot better.

 Recommended special equipment